PlaceOS/docs/faq/room-booking-import.md

 The script below runs through the level zones and updates any systems with a resource email address to the standard configuration.

 ## Prerequisites

 Obtain the client id and secret from the domains tab in backoffice.
 Then you can use any valid administration account credentials for that domain.

+* create a calendar module that will be shared between all systems, note the module id
+* add the Bookings driver to the system and note the driver id

 ## Room bookings import script